 Why might this be relevant?

-The project focuses on creating an open city data platform with crowd sourcing, which can improve access to location data at both national and local levels.
+The project proposes the creation of an open city data platform with crowd sourcing to improve access to location data at both national and local levels.

 The advent of new standards and initiatives for data publication in the context of the World Wide Web (in particular the move to linked data formats) has resulted in the availability of rich sources of information about ...